 Aragon includes vendors such as Outreach and VanillaSoft which I did not use to include in my definition of “Sales Enablement”.
 My definition of Sales Enablement is a bit closer to Gartner’s “DCMS” (digital content management for sales)

-Since I started tracking the Sales Enablement market in 2007 (and started this blog in 2009) my list of vendors has grown to above 680 line items (table) with a crazy long death watch list of dead or zombie startups.
+Since I started tracking the Sales Enablement market in 2007 (and started this blog in 2009) my list of vendors has grown to 777 line items (table) with a crazy long death watch list of dead or zombie startups.

-My estimation of the total Sales Enablement software market for 2021 is more than USD $6Bn, if you do count some of the revenue of the 800-pound gorillas such as Microsoft & Salesforce where Sales Enablement is more of a byproduct or additional use case.
-I’m guessing none of the Sales Enablement vendors are wildly profitable (outside the 800-pound gorillas).
+My estimation of the total Sales Enablement software market for 2024 is USD $11.06Bn, if you do count some of the revenue of the 800-pound gorillas such as Microsoft & Salesforce where Sales Enablement is more of a byproduct or additional use case.
+I’m guessing none of the Sales Enablement vendors are wildly profitable.
 Excluded from this chart are the very small ones.

-It will be interesting to see how many of the vendors that were not acquired in 2017 – 2019 can attract follow up funding or become profitable.
+It will be interesting to see how many of the vendors that were not acquired in 2017 – 2022 can attract follow-up funding or become profitable.